-Your local utility company and explorers deep in the Canadian wilderness have one thing in common — a Ford F-750.
+Your local utility company and explorers deep in the Canadian wilderness have one thing in common: A Ford F-750.
 Colorado-based EarthRoamer started with the Blue Oval’s biggest truck to build a rugged four-wheel drive camper called XV-HD.
-It accommodates six people in a comfortable environment that includes a full bathroom with a separate shower, a washing machine, a drier, in-floor heating, and a Bose surround-sound system.
+It accommodates six people in a comfortable environment that includes a full bathroom with a separate shower, a washing machine, a drier, in-floor heating, and a Bose surround sound system.

 Whether you’re planning a hardcore around-the-world trip or anticipating a full-scale zombie attack, there’s no better option than the MAN Noroader.
-Its name alone suggests that it soldiers on dutifully where other off-roaders get weak knees, turn pale, and turn back.
+Its name alone suggests that it soldiers on dutifully where other off-roaders get weak knees, turn pale, and head back.
 Built in Switzerland, the Noroader rides on a proven semi-truck chassis for peace of mind when it comes to durability, and it’s equipped with a heavy-duty turbodiesel engine that delivers all the hill-climbing torque you could ever need.